-- Establish policies and procedures for the administration of RACF IDs. - Regularly review the RACF profiles and defined user groups with access to CPS to ensure access authorized is appropriate. - Review the effectiveness of critical manual controls, including the retention and maintenance of source documents necessary to maintain an audit trail of transactions. - Verify that only accurate and authorized data are entered into CPS.
-It is the agency's responsibility to ensure that only properly authorized transactions are entered into the system. - Regularly review those authorized to pick up payroll reports, and inform appropriate CPS personnel of changes timely.

-- Retain hardcopy payroll vouchers for at least the 3 most current pay periods, as specified by the CPS User Manual. - Perform their own CPS data entry (applicable only to agencies that depend on the Department to perform their data entry).
+- Verify only accurate and authorized data are entered into CPS. - Review the effectiveness of critical manual controls, including the retention and maintenance of source documents necessary to maintain an audit trail of transactions. - Regularly review the users and user groups with access to CPS to ensure access authorized is appropriate. - Establish policies and procedures for the administration of user IDs. - Regularly review those authorized to pick up payroll reports, and inform appropriate CPS personnel of changes timely. - Retain hardcopy payroll vouchers for at least the three most current pay periods, as specified by the CPS User Manual. - Perform their own CPS data entry (applicable only to agencies that depend on the Department to perform their data entry).